nus-cs2103/website-base/admin/appendixG-CS2103R.md

 {% call show_admin_page("appendixG-CS2103R") %}
 <div id="main">

-**CS2103R is an 'R module'** (R stands for Research) that students can take to earn an extra 1 MC (and can also be used to fulfill requirements of the Turing program).
+**CS2103R is an 'R module'** (R stands for Research) that students can take to earn an extra 1 Unit of credit (and can also be used to fulfill requirements of the Turing program).
 The 1MC is graded (not S/U).

-**It is meant for strong programmers who would like to push themselves beyond the achievement bars set by CS2103/T**, keeping in mind that the regular 4MC module deliberately does not give extra credit for exceeding expectations (reason: to keep the workload manageable for the majority of students).
+**It is meant for strong programmers who would like to push themselves beyond the achievement bars set by CS2103/T**, keeping in mind that the regular 4-Units module deliberately does not give extra credit for exceeding expectations (reason: to keep the workload manageable for the majority of students).
 CS2103R is an opportunity to work around that limitation, and get extra 1MC by doing some extra work.

 ****Deliverables****:
 * **Option A**: Propose and implement an enhancement to the [AB3 base project](https://se-education.org/addressbook-level3/).